 If you’re looking at a summer stay, consider one of the hotel’s week-long Peak Health retreats.
 These immersive experiences include everything from mountain fitness sessions to healthy cooking demonstrations.
 The idea is that you won’t just have a week-long detox, but will return home armed with the tools (and a realistic plan) to make the changes last for good.

-The hotel will is closed annually from late April to late June and from late September to early December.
+The hotel is closed annually from late April to July, and from mid-September to early December.

 At the hotel